Verstappen cruises to win in inaugural Miami Grand Prix

 Verstappen was explosive at the start Sunday and used a pair of aggressive passes to get past Ferrari and current championship leader Charles Leclerc.
 Once out front, the reigning world champion controlled the inaugural Miami Grand Prix for his third win in five races to start the season.

-“We still have a few issues to solve,” Verstappen said.
+“We still have a few issues we have to solve,” Verstappen said.
 “I mean, we are quick, but my Friday was terrible, which is not great.
 But there’s a lot of potential.”

-The 23rd win of the Dutchman’s career sliced knocked eight points off Leclerc’s lead in the standings.
+The 23rd win of the Dutchman’s career sliced eight points off Leclerc’s lead in the standings.
 Verstappen now trails him by 19 points headed into the Spanish Grand Prix in two weeks.
+He celebrated on the podium with Hall of Fame quarterback Dan Marino, who represented the host Miami Dolphins in presenting Verstappen with his winning trophy and an official helmet.

+Later, Verstappen, Leclerc and Carlos Sainz Jr. posed for photographs all wearing helmets.

-Verstappen started third Sunday after Ferrari locked out the front row with Leclerc and Carlos Sainz Jr. in qualifying.
+Verstappen started third after Ferrari locked up the front row with Leclerc and Carlos Sainz Jr. in qualifying.
 But in the end, Red Bull got the best of its new rival for a second consecutive race.

+Verstappen pounced at the start to get ahead of Sainz, then set his sights on Leclerc and used a strong outside pass on the ninth lap to claim the lead.

+Leclerc said the tires on his Ferrari struggled on a hot South Florida day in which temperatures reached 90 degrees despite brief intermittent showers.

 Mercedes showed much improvement with fifth- and sixth-place finishes for George Russell and Lewis Hamilton.
 It’s the fourth time in five races that first-year Mercedes driver Russell has beaten the seven-time champion.